Iulian Bursuc: Career

 Iulian started his adult football career in 1992 with the Moldovan club "Agro" in Chișinău.
 In 1994, he moved to another capital club, "Constructorul."
 From 2001 to 2006, he played for FC Nistru Otaci.
 In 2005, he played on loan for the Kazakh club "Aktobe."

 In 2006, he moved to Lithuania and joined Vilnius-based "Žalgiris" (B).
 During his time with the Lithuanian club, he went on loan twice, first playing for the Belarusian club FC Savit Mogilev in 2008 and then for the Lithuanian club FK Tauras Tauragė in 2009.
 After his contract with Žalgiris ended, he moved to Uzbekistan and played for "Nasaf."

 In 2010, he returned to Moldova and became a player for FC Dacia Chișinău.
 The following season, he transferred to "Sfîntul Gheorghe."
-In 2011, he was involved in an unfortunate incident where he struck referee Gennadiy Sidenko during a match between "Iskra-Stal" (Rybnitsa) and "Sfîntul Gheorghe" (3-0) in the 13th round of the National Division 2011/12.
+In 2011, he was involved in an unfortunate incident where he struck referee Gennadiy Sidenko during a match between "Iskra-Stal" (Rîbnița) and "Sfîntul Gheorghe" (3-0) in the 13th round of the National Division 2011/12.
 Initially, he was suspended for two years, but the suspension was later reduced to 13 months.